 - Record Keeping: Employers must keep records of their employee’s hours and wages for a three (3) year period (§ 31-66).

 Permitted?
-Yes, Connecticut employees and employers have the right to end their working relationship with little or no notice for any motive that is not:
+Yes, Connecticut employees and employers in an at-will working relationship can end employment for any motive that is not one of the following:

 - Retaliation against complaints, legal action, or reports (§ 31-40d(b), § 31-105(8), and § 31-51m(b));

 - Discrimination (§ 31-40o(a));